Our aim at Pure Winner is to provide information, education and support for athletes and athlete support personnel, so

 “The athlete is responsible and strictly liable whenever a prohibited substance is found in their bodily specimen.” – This is the ‘Strict Liability’ Clause in the WADA Code.

-The principle of strict liability is applied in situations where urine/blood samples collected from an athlete have produced adverse analytical results.
+The principle of strict liability is applied in situations where urine/dried blood spot samples collected from an athlete have produced adverse analytical results.
 It means that each athlete is strictly liable for the substances found in his or her sample, and that an anti-doping rule violation occurs whenever a prohibited substance (or its metabolites or markers) is found, whether or not the athlete intentionally or unintentionally used a prohibited substance or was negligent or otherwise at fault (https://www.wada-ama.org/en/questions-answers/strict-liability-in-anti-doping).

 World Anti-Doping Agency (WADA)

-The World Anti-Doping Agency (WADA) publishes the List of Prohibited Substances and Methods annually and it comes into effect on 1st January every year.
+The World Anti-Doping Agency (WADA) publishes the List of Prohibited Substances and Methods annually and it came into effect on 1st January every year.
 Here are the key things you need to know about the WADA Prohibited List.

 The Prohibited List is complicated due to changes that may come into place anytime during the year.
 The best way to approach this is by checking the prohibited status of your medication on the following websites and keep a record of your search.
 If there is no alternative medication you can check if you need a ‘Therapeutic Use Exemption’ certificate in place before taking your meds.